 Global Handmade Hope

 Who we are: Global Handmade Hope is a Fair Trade wholesale and retail store .
 We opened our doors on Nov.
 16th, 2009 and offer sustainably produced items from around the world.
-You'll find a diverse array of Fair Trade home decor, accessories, apparel, kids' items and foods in our store - all produced fairly by artisans and farmers from developing countries.
-Global Handmade Hope carries many unique items that are made specifically for us.
+You'll find a diverse array of Fair Trade home decor, accessories, apparel, kids' items and more - all produced fairly by artisans and farmers from developing countries.
+Global Handmade Hope carries many unique gift items that are made specifically for us.

 We believe the world is a Global Village.
 Therefore, in May of 2010, Global Handmade Hope reached out to Fair Trade artisans in Colombia.
 In August of 2010, we traveled to South Africa to meet and forge relationships with new artists.
 In August of 2011, we formed a partnership with missionaries in Turkey who work with artisans.
 In April 2012 we traveled to Peru to forge new relationships.
 In December of 2013 we traveled to Ecuador to extended our artisan network.